 When you open your account today, you can choose from a large variety of portfolios that have been created by financial experts.
 These portfolios have been tailored to meet different levels of risk tolerance, financial objectives, and times to invest.
 You can also opt to choose your own securities to create a custom portfolio.

 With the investment platform, you will enjoy greater accessibility and be able to make use of the powerful automation tools whenever you want.
 Investing with M1 Finance allows you to avoid paying commissions and management fees, which helps your money to work even harder.

 M1 Finance uses dynamic rebalancing and automatic reinvestment so that your portfolio stays aligned with your goals.
 M1’s Borrow offers you access to a portfolio line of credit, allowing you to borrow up to 35% of your portfolio and to set your own repayment schedule.
 This new feature allows M1 investors to instantly access and use credit at one of the lowest rates on the market.

-You can also get started today by filling out your account application or call us today at 312-600-2883 to learn more.
 DISCLAIMER: The following risks may be involved in using your margin: 1) You might lose more money than the deposited amount; 2) You may receive a margin call, and; 3) The interest rate is variable and can increase.
 For more information about the potential risks of margin loans, please review our Margin Disclosure.
 Access to M1 Borrow is only allowed for margin accounts that have minimum balances of $10,000 or more.
 It is not available for retirement accounts.